Toggle: English / Spanish

 Keep liquids that may catch fire away from your oxygen.
 This includes cleaning products that contain oil, grease, alcohol, or other liquids that can burn.

-Do not use Vaseline or other petroleum-based creams and lotions on your face or upper part of your body unless you talk to your doctor first.
+Do not use Vaseline or other petroleum-based creams and lotions on your face or upper part of your body unless you talk to your respiratory therapist or doctor first.

 Avoid tripping over oxygen tubing.